mskorkowski/relm4-store/book/examples/03-todo/01-ordering.md

 end up with application where every time interface is refreshed due to data changes being propagated, your whole ui shuffles.
 This will be terrible from user point of view.

-All examples until now were using `InMemoryBackend` for which natural order is defined as order in which records where added.
+All examples until now we were using `InMemoryBackend` for which natural order is defined as order in which records where added.
+In this example we will switch to

-## Defining custom sorting

-TODO
+`SortedInMemoryBackend` where we can change natural order of elements.

 ## Sorting behavior

 There are two ways in which sorting work while you use data store.
-First is global sorting.
+First is global sorting or natural order.
 You apply it to the store and store rebuilds itself so natural order becomes the one which you had requested.
 This will cause update in all store views.
 Second way is to apply sorting to the store view.
 This will make store view from now to ask the data to be ordered by the given property.
-In most cases result seen by the view is equivalent of
+Result seen by the view is equivalent of
 `store view ordering(natural order(data))`.

 If you define the ordering what was originally append at the end of the store might become insert somewhere in the middle of the data set.
 This might